 An initiator sends BUS DEVICE RESET to direct the drive to clear all current commands.
-When it recognizes this message, the drive aborts the command currently being executed and proceeds to the Bus Free state.
-The drive then executes a hard reset which leaves it as if it had been power-cycled.
+When it recognizes this message, the drive aborts the command currently being executed and proceeds to the Bus Free state, writing any buffered data to tape.